bradbell/xrst/test_rst/run_xrst.rst

 sphinx_rtd_theme
 ================
+The sphinx_rtd theme builds faster than some of the other themes, so it is suggested to use it for testing (with the ``--local_toc`` option).
-A special modification is make to this theme when *target* is html, so that it displays wider than its normal limit.
+A special modification is made to this theme when *target* is html, so that it displays wider than its normal limit.
 This modification may be removed in the future.